GlobalPathogenAnalysisService/gpas-testing/README.md

   --error_rate ERROR_RATE
-                        The percentage base error rate as a decimal i.e in range [0,1] --output OUTPUT       Path to the stem of the VCF
+                        The percentage base error rate as a decimal i.e in range [0,1] --output OUTPUT       Path to the stem of the VCF --lineage LINEAGE     A lineage number ∈ [2, 3]
 ```
 File specification
 ```